CircuitVerse/Blog/content/posts/Harsh_Bhadu_GSoC2025_Final_Report.md

 ## Introduction

 I’m Harsh Bhadu, also known as [senbo1](https://github.com/senbo1) on GitHub.
-I'm a passionate developer with an interest in web technologies, UI/UX design, and open-source contributions.
+I'm a developer with an interest in web technologies, UI/UX design, and open-source contributions.
 This summer, I participated in GSoC 2025 with CircuitVerse, working on modernizing the platform's UI and improving user search experiences.

 ---